Babies at Weddings: What Did I Learn?

 Take a back up outfit

 Even though this seems like common sense, sometimes when you’re in a hurry, you forget to pack an extra outfit for your baby.
 More times than not, Jaxon always has a backup outfit in his baby bag.
-Wedding day was one of those times.
+The wedding day was one of those times.
 There’s this new kid-craze which involves children making their own slime.
 Somehow, some way, Jaxon ended up with this green, glittery, glob of slime on his entire outfit.
 Jaxon was smooth.
 Jaxon was fly.
 The baby had on a navy blue blazer, a plaid pink and mint green button-down onesie, a bow tie, and some khaki pants.
 You couldn’t tell him anything!
 Until he became covered in slime.

 Lucky for me though, I had packed an extra mint green onesie and some baby sweatpants.
 Have you ever seen baby sweatpants?
 They’re adorable!
 Anyway, I was able to change him before the wedding and I didn’t freak out like the mommy I am because he was still able to match mommy and daddy.